James is a PhD candidate, Sir Roland Wilson Scholar, and lawyer.

 Case notes & book reviews

-Mapping and evaluating Australian public law's accommodation of traditional decision-making in Indigenous groups and entities
+Mapping, evaluating and reforming the Commonwealth's accommodation of traditional decision-making in Indigenous groups

 Several Commonwealth statutes require some Indigenous groups and entities to make particular decisions in accordance with traditional processes (where they exist).
 James’ research will critically map and evaluate how Australia’s public law and institutional framework accommodates traditional decision-making in Indigenous entities and recommend where this can be improved.